-- 5.15 UDC has advised that a very small area of the southern most area of the Parish is situated within the identified Zone of Influence (ZoI) for the Blackwater Estuary SPA and Ramsar.
+- 5.18 UDC has advised that a very small area of the southern-most area of the Parish, as shown on Figure 4 is situated within the identified Zone of Influence (ZoI) for the Blackwater Estuary Special Protection Area (SPA) and Ramsar site.
 This is a ZoI drawn to extend 22km from these European designations.
 Natural England (NE) advised all the local planning authorities affected by this and other such zones that any new residential development within the respective zones will have a likely significant effect on the sensitive features of the Estuary.
-As a consequence a partnership has produced a draft Essex Coast Recreational disturbance Avoidance and Mitigation Strategy Supplementary Planning Document.
-This document was published for consultation between 10 January and 21 February 2020 and the 146 comments received are being considered by the members of the partnership. - 5.17 The purpose of the overall Essex Coast RAMs is an initiative to raise awareness of the birds that feed and breed on the Essex coast, so that people can enjoy the coast and its wildlife without disturbing the birds.
+As a consequence, a partnership of Authorities has produced the Essex Coast Recreational disturbance Avoidance and Mitigation Strategy Supplementary Planning Document.
+This document was published for consultation between 10 January and 21 February 2020 and the SPD is now adopted. - 5.19 The purpose of the overall Essex Coast RAMs is an initiative to raise awareness of the birds that feed and breed on the Essex coast, so that people can enjoy the coast and its wildlife without disturbing the birds.
 The Zones of Influence there are several such designations in view of the length and characteristics of the extensive Essex coastline are areas identified by surveys to be where the majority of visitors travel from to the Designated Habitats Sites on the Essex Coast.
 New homes built within the zones are likely to lead to more people visiting the Designated Habitats Sites with a potential to have an impact on the birds.
 Developers of all new homes within the ZoI are required to pay a tariff per dwelling through planning obligations attached to planning permissions, to contribute to the Essex Coast RAMS.
-These contributions will be used to spend on necessary measures to mitigate the likely significant effects from recrational disturbance, in accordance with the requirements set out in the SPD. - 5.18 NE has provided UDC with a template for the purpose of recording and assessing development schemes that fall within the Blackwater Estuary Zol.
-This includes a flow chart which concludes that for schemes which are not directly adjacent to a European designated site and provided the scheme is of 100 units or less, the scheme will not have adverse impacts on the integrity of the European sites provided that mitigation via a "proportionate financial contribution" which is "secured in line with Essex Coast RAMs requirements".
+These contributions will be used to spend on necessary measures to mitigate the likely significant effects from recreational disturbance, in accordance with the requirements set out in the SPD. - 5.20 NE has provided UDC with a template for the purpose of recording and assessing development schemes that fall within the Blackwater Estuary Zol.
+This includes a flow chart which concludes that for schemes which are not directly adjacent to a European designated site and, provided the scheme is of 100 units or less, the scheme will not have adverse impacts on the integrity of the European sites provided that mitigation is secured via a "proportionate financial contribution" which is "secured in line with Essex Coast RAMs requirements".

-5.19 As a consequence of the above requirements it is necessary for the NP to include an appropriate policy obligation requiring commitment to such contributions for any potential "windfall" applications that may come forward within the ZoI.
-None of the proposed site allocations are affected and in reality it is considered very unlikely thaat any such windfall sites would come forward within the very small area of the ZoI within the Parish, but the policy is required as a safeguarding measure.
+5.21 As a consequence of the above requirements, it is necessary for the NP to include an appropriate policy obligation requiring commitment to such contributions for any potential "windfall" applications that may come forward within the ZoI.
+None of the proposed site allocations are affected and in reality it is considered very unlikely that any such windfall sites would come forward within the very small area of the ZoI within the Parish, but the policy is required as a safeguarding measure.